sippohippo/social-media-feed-experiment/README.md

 cd social-media-feed-experiment
 ```

-2. Setup a local .env file and define DATABASE_URL and SECRET_KEY
+2. Setup a local .env file and open it and insert your local DATABASE_URL and own SECRET_KEY

 ```bash
 touch .env
 ```
-Then insert your own secret key and address of the database.

 3. Activate a virtual environment and install dependencies